ABOUT THE DEPARTMENT:

 Special Collections at The University of Akron include personal papers of individuals and families and records of local organizations and businesses.
 They also include the rare book collection and monographs that document regional history and special topics.
 For more information visit the Special Collections page.

-Archival Services is located in Room LL-10 on the Lower Level of the Polsky Building in downtown Akron, Ohio on The University of Akron campus at 225 S. Main Street (enter the building from High Street).
+Archives and Special Collections is located in Room LL-10 on the Lower Level of the Polsky Building in downtown Akron, Ohio on The University of Akron campus at 225 S. Main Street (enter the building from High Street).
 For more information please see Planning a Visit.

 If you are planning a visit and need directions, please see Directions and Parking.